renecotyfanboy/bsixsa/docs/examples/demo.md

 ## Solver

 Once the priors are ready, instantiate the solver.
-This object coordinates everything needed to run the inference, and the backend is inferred from the [`BackendConfig`][bsixsa.backend.BackendConfig] passed at construction time.
+This object coordinates everything needed to run the inference, and the backend is inferred from the [`BackendConfig`][bsixsa.BackendConfig] passed at construction time.

 ``` python title="Define the solver"
 from bsixsa import Solver, Nautilus